sverrisson/com.movies/README.md

 5. Fire up a local webserver and open the Game in a browser by running: `lng serve` inside the root of your project.

-6. Adjust the browser window to the size 1920 x 1080 and the arrow keys to navigate and return to select.
+6. Adjust the browser window to the size 1920 x 1080.
+Use the arrow keys to navigate and return to select.

 ## Developing the App